-Due to the complexity of the work required, the impact could mean the creams are unavailable until mid-2017.
+Due to the complexity of the work required, the impact could mean the creams are unavailable until 2018.
 We are aware this is a long time to wait - however, Alliance Pharmaceuticals is committed to making sure the quality, safety and continued supply of our products are at all times in line with the strict rules for manufacture of medicines.

 Are there any safety issues?